Unit 1: Overview

 The URL of the existing device page

 There should be a device page on iFixit already, so take some time and search for your full device name.
-Once you think you've found it, use the identification information in the "Background and Identification" section to confirm that it's the correct page—this is where all of your guides will link to.
+Once you think you've found it, use the identification information in the "Background and Identification" section (if applicable) to confirm that it's the correct page—this is where all of your guides will link to.
 Please include a link to your device page in the proposal.

 The specific guides you will write for your device